Jewish Wedding in The Cotswolds

 In May we had the pleasure of working on a really beautiful Jewish wedding in the Cotswolds for Miriam and Josh.
 I thouht I would share a few images of this lovely day.
 Miriam came to me about a year before her wedding, but was keen to plan much of the day herself so I gave her a bot of advice about a few things and off she went.
-Then towards the end of the year, Miriam emailed to ask if we would help with the rest of the plans.
+Then towards the end of the year, Miriam emailed to ask if we would help with the rest of the plans and for your budget check this cashwhale 1500 loan uk.
 Now I knew who was shooting the day, Paul Rogers, so I said yes immediately.
 Paul and I have worked together many times before, he has even recommended me to his clients.
 That doesn’t happen very often when the wedding photographer recommends a planner.

 We had an amazing marquee and catering company, JB Marquees and Hibiscuss food respectively.
 Miriam wanted help with the flowers, hair and make up and a videographer and making the whole thing come together.
+Learn more about online marketing companies las vegas.
 I got in touch with some of my favourite suppliers, who I knew could deliver exactly what they wanted.
 Huge thanks to Cat Parnell, Ollie Denny and Paula Rooney.

 I must also say thank you to the Giardino strings, who not only played beautfully through the ceremony, they entertained through drinks and played some of the Hora.

 This was a day of real celebration, a big wedding, 220 guests on one of the hottest May bank holidays I can remember.
 This did allow us to have the ceremony in the orchard and Miriam’s parents house and then a reception in the most amazing marquee.
 It was quite a party.